F5Networks/f5-aci-servicecenter/docs/searchip.rst

 Local Endpoint Search (Search on a single BIG-IP)
 --------------------------------------------------
-F5 ACI service Center provides a tool for searching endpoint on a single BIG-IP devices.
+F5 ACI serviceCenter provides a tool for searching endpoint on a single BIG-IP devices.

 1.Login to a BIG-IP device.